HiagoMachado777/atomicity/README.md

 })
 ```

-How you can see, for each connection ( mysql, mongoDd ) a transaction reference (mysqlTrx, mongoSession) is injected in the param object of your callback.
+How you can see, for each connection ( mysql, mongoDb ) a transaction reference (mysqlTrx, mongoSession) is injected in the param object of your callback.

 The transact method also return your callback return.